reach-sh/reach-lang/docs/src/guide/lifecycle/index.md

 * Apply a password to the UI for internal `testnet` testing
 * Prefer testing with `testnet` rather than `mainnet` unless there's a compelling counter argument
 * Perform a release to staging aimed at `mainnet` and user test before pushing to production

+Slow is smooth.
+Smooth is fast.
+Taking time to identify the key goals and requirements of the DApp will inform what to test for and create an efficient development experience of the back and frontends.
+In turn, auditors will be able to more easily understand a highly structured application which will allow you to move to user testing and production in faster time.
+Join our [Discord](@{DISCORD}) for access to personalized help and guidance.